unironi/atm-transactions-dashboard/README.md

 Note: takes a couple seconds for all transactions to load when you first load the page; ideally it should say "Loading..." instead of "No rows".

+Note 2: Working on debugging a useEffect bug

 To run locally, run `npm run dev` inside the root directory.

 Tech stack: